Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

-which quantifies the complexness of the wave functions in PT-broken symmetry systems.
+which quantifies the complexness of the wave functions in $\mathcal{PT}$-broken symmetry systems.
 Note that around an EP, the Petermann factor diverges and the phase rigidities vanish.
-Also, around the EPs, as the vector space becomes severely skewed, we have a losing dimensionality effect, which, in fact, is related to the divergence of the Petermann factor.
+Also, around the EPs, as the vector space becomes severely skewed, we have a losing dimensionality effect, which is related to the divergence of the Petermann factor.

-In addition, as we have chirality breaking in our problem, the Virasoro-Kac-Moody algebra, which only has left-moving modes and no right-moving modes, could be implemented to simulate the system.

-The Petermann factors can be used in studying QCD phase diagrams and the search for the critical points.
-In the QGP phase, there are resonant states and unstable quasi-particles which have complex eigenvalues.
-Near the chiral phase transition, deconfinement transition, or around the critical point, the Petermann factor increases sharply as there is an enhanced sensitivity.
+So the Petermann factor can be used in studying QCD phase diagrams and the search for the critical points.
+In the Quark-Gluon-Plasma (QGP) phase, there are resonant states and unstable quasi-particles which have complex eigenvalues.
+Near the chiral phase transition, deconfinement transition, or around the critical point, the Petermann factor sould increase sharply as there is an enhanced sensitivity.

-This Petermann factor and the phase rigidity could also be measured or calculated for mesons (especially Kaons) and then one can compare its behavior with the photonic systems.
-The results of \cite{PhysRevResearch.5.033042}, which found an explicit formula relating the spectral response strength of EPs along these two quantities, could be implemented.

 At an EP of order $n$, the spectral response strength can be written as

 where the Green's function near the exceptional points is expanded as \cite{PhysRevE.61.929},

 For the soft-wall AdS/QCD model, the Green's function can be written as